GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/libapq8086-io/README.md

     This resets and activates the services *docker-daemon* and *docker-autorun*.

-4. Activation of the wi-fi connection, it can be done by running this command on the host system (the board have to be connected to the system):
+4. Activation of the wi-fi connection, it can be done by running this command on the host system (the board have to be connected to the system and the antennas must be attached to the board):

     ```bash
     adb shell voxl-wifi station <SSID> <Password>